-- energy: the energy of the initial state must be equal to that of the final state $\Rightarrow p \rightarrow n + e^+ + \nu_e$ can not occur spontaneously since $m_p(938) < m_p(939)$ - momentum: the momentum of the initial state must be equal to that of the final state - electric charge: the electric charge of the initial state must be equal to that of the final state

-Beside these, there are also other quantities that has been found to be conserved.

-2.6.1 Leptons and Lepton Number

-The known leptons and some of their properties are listed below.
+- energy: the energy of the initial state must be equal to that of the final state $\Rightarrow p \rightarrow n + e^+ + \nu_e$ can not occur spontaneously since $m_p(938) < m_n(939)$ - momentum: the momentum of the initial state must be equal to that of the final state • electric charge: the electric charge of the initial state must be equal to that of the final state Beside these, there are also other quantities that has been found to be conserved as will be described in the following sections.
+2.6.1 Leptons and Lepton Number The known leptons and some of their properties are listed in Table 2.1.